The Great Game 🎲 Lactar27

 Zadar & Qualini

-Qualini the Librarian was even more smitten with Zadar.
+Qualini the Librarian was smitten with Zadar.
 Her five eyes hardly ever strayed from the Heretic in his dark purple robes.
-Zadar was the oddest, most intriguing male she had ever seen.
-He was passionate about the strangest things, and yet he would always spend more time asking about her private life than about the files she plugged him into.
-These files were mostly restricted, and some were written in Lactari languages that thad long since disappeared.
+Zadar was the oddest, most intriguing Lactari she’d ever seen.
+He was passionate about the strangest things, and yet he’d always spend more time asking about her private life than about the files she plugged him into.
+These files were mostly restricted, and some were written in Lactari languages that had long since disappeared.
 Zadar had endless curiosity, and Qualini had an endless need to satisfy his curiosity.

 He approved of her reluctance to let her parents define her, yet he was surprised at the way she let them run her life.
 As if to justify her passivity, she said, “I’m a librarian.
 It’s in my nature.”
-Then he would leave that debate behind and stare instead into her rotating eyes, one on each point of her pyramid-shaped head.
+Then he would just stare instead into her rotating eyes, one on each point of her pyramid-shaped base.
 The pyramid rotated slowly, so that he saw green, blue, orange, then crimson, swirling slowly yet leaving streaks of colour that blended with the next colour.
 Sometimes the pyramid stopped on crimson, which was a clear sign of her attraction.
 Her apex eye, which was always in view, was the clearest, most luminescent amethyst he had ever seen.

 He also expressed his admiration at the speed with which she worked the library infofiler with her upper tentacles, which ran in nervous patterns up and down the tablecloth that draped onto her lap.
 Underneath the table their lower tentacles slid up and down, up higher and down lower, until the waiter asked if they wanted desert.